conradakunga/Blog/_posts/2025-06-02-using-the-generic-math-interface-in-c-net.md

     - .NET
 ---

-Suppose we wanted to implement a simple library that exposed the functions of a calculator.
+Suppose we wanted to implement a simple library that exposed the functions of a **calculator**.

-You would start with an interface that defines the contract, the `ICalculator`.
+You would start with an [interface](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface) that defines the contract, the `ICalculator`.

 ```c#
 public interface ICalculator